-Figure 14 Web Configurator: Log In
+Figure 16 Web Configurator: Log In

 4 The following screen displays if you log into the Switch for the first time.
-Enter a new password using the keyboard characters ("a - z", "A - Z", "0 - 9", ~!@#\$%^&\()\+'-={}[]::<>./\).
+Enter a new password using the keyboard characters ("a - z", "A - Z", "0 - 9", ~!@#\$%^&()+'-={}[]:;<>./\).
 The password must be 8 to 15 characters long.
 Retype it to confirm and click Apply to view the first Web Configurator screen.

-Figure 15 Web Configurator: Change Password
+Figure 17 Web Configurator: Change Password

 Note: Make sure to log out of the Switch from a computer before logging in again on another computer.
-The Web Configurator automatically logs out after 5 minutes of inactivity.
+By default, the Web Configurator automatically logs out after 5 minutes of inactivity.
+You can change this setting in Management > Timeout.